ywan3223/Customer-Retention-Risk-Modeling/README.md

-# :bank:Customer Churn Analysis in Banking Industry - Deep Learning
+# :bank:Customer retention risk modeling in Banking Industry - Deep Learning
 The project focuses on developing a churn model using a **Feedforward Neural Network (FFNN)** to predict customer turnover in a banking context.
 Dataset incorporates customer details such as credit score, gender, and banking activity.
 By optimizing the network architecture through **grid search** and evaluating with **cross-validation**, the model achieves improved prediction accuracy.
 The prroject aims to offer a practical application in enhancing **marketing efforts** and reducing **turnover-related losses**.
 ## Dataset
 Before starting to train a model, make sure to download the dataset from [kaggle/churn-modelling](https://www.kaggle.com/datasets/shubh0799/churn-modelling "悬停显示")